 Sanjai Bhonsle.
 Sanjai joined ArrowMark in October 2012 and serves as Partner and Portfolio Manager for ArrowMark's leveraged loan investments and CLO funds.
 Prior to joining ArrowMark, he founded MB Consulting Partners in 2009, where he specialized in financial and operational restructuring advisory to stressed and distressed middle-market companies.
 With more than 10 years of restructuring experience, he has led several assignments across variot1s industries.
 Sanjai was a Senior Portfolio Manager at GSO Capital Partners, a subsidiary of The Blackstone Group, and member of the Investment and Management Committee (2005-2009).
-Prior to joining GSO Capital Partners, Sanjai was a member of the Investment Committee (2001-2005).
+Prior to joining GSO Capital Partners, Sanjai was an Assistant Portfolio Manager for RBC Capital Partners' debt investment group and was a member of the Investment Committee (2001-2005).
 He also led the group's restructuring efforts related to distressed investments and represented the firm's interests on creditor committees.
 From 1999-2001, Sanjai was a Senior Investment Analyst at Indosuez Capital Partners.
 Sanjai received a bachelor's degree in Mechanical Engineering from the University of Wisconsin - Madison and an MBA from the Eli Broad Graduate School of Management at Michigan State University.